-Our dining services operations have established procedures for the layout of self-service areas in an attempt to minimize cross contact.
-We do not guarantee that our self-serve items are free from cross contact, but we are able to provide a fresh menu item upon request for any student.
+Our dining services operations have established procedures for the layout of self-service areas in an attempt to minimize cross contact on the line.

 5. We have pre-order meals* available. *Pre-order meals - Custom meals that can be ordered in advance by a diner so they are ready for pick up at a specific time.
 Typically these can be ordered online or by phone/text.

-We do offer an "On-The-Go" option along with our dining meal plans and we are able to accommodate the students with food allergies when they order their meal in person.
+We offer an "On-The-Go" option along with our dining meal plans.
+Accommodations can be made for students with food allergies when they order their meal in person.

 6. We have an allergy-friendly station*. *Allergy-friendly station - A food station where specific ingredients are banned, typically including many or all items in the Top 8 allergens and gluten.